orokidd/study-archive/study54-prototype-es5es6/note.md

 - If you define methods inside the constructor, they are created every time you instantiate an object, wasting memory.
 - If you define methods inside a class (but outside the constructor), they are added to the prototype and shared across instances, making them memory-efficient.

-Final Answer
+#### Conclusion

-Yes, in ES6 classes, you don't need to explicitly use `ClassName.prototype.methodName = function() {}` Any method defined inside the class (but outside the constructor) is automatically added to the prototype.
+In ES6 classes, you don't need to explicitly use `ClassName.prototype.methodName = function() {}` Any method defined inside the class (but outside the constructor) is automatically added to the prototype.

 Would you like a deeper dive into prototypes, or is this explanation clear? 🚀